Instructor – Systems and Computer Engineering (Embedded Systems)

 All contract instructor positions are subject to budgetary approval.
 Advertisement is not a guarantee that a particular course will be offered.

-Please submit a CV and a copy of the CI application form found here.
+Please submit a CV, a one-page cover letter and a copy of the CI application form found here.

 Contract Instructor Positions